ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 <br>

 - If you decide to use `Allow public-key authentication only` which I would recommend you need to do some extra steps
-- Generate the keys in the home folder so on Mac its `/Users/<your username>/.ssh`
+- Generate the keys in the home folder at this location `/Users/<your username>/.ssh` if you are using a Mac or Linux
+- Generate the keys in the home folder at this location `C:\Users\username\.ssh` if you are using Windows

 ```
 ssh-keygen -t ed25519 -C "you-email@domain.com" -f <public key name>`
 ssh-keygen -t ed25519 -C "i-love-aliens@ortelius.com" -f pi8s
 ```
-- Then you will end up with two files - One will be the private key which you never ever share and the other will be the public key with a bunch of scrambled numbers and text.
-You then copy all the scrambled numbers and text and paste the same public key each time on the line under `Allow public-key authentication only` for each Pi
+- Then you will end up with two files, one being the `private key` which you never ever share and the other will be the `public key`
+- Copy and paste all the scrambled numbers and text from the `public key` each time on the line under `Allow public-key authentication only` for each Pi
 - This will allow SSH without a password onto each Pi like this `ssh -i ~/.ssh/<your private key name> <your pi username@<your private ip or domain name> | ssh -i ~/.ssh/pi8s ortelius@pi01.pangarabbit.com`
 - Then add this config to `.ssh/config`